Music Dashboard

 Multi-Region Data Handling: Efficiently managing API calls and data storage for over 155 distinct regions, including polite delays.

-Data Normalization: Successfully implementing a normalized schema for genre data received in a nested format from the API, improving query flexibility.
+Data Normalization: Successfully implementing a normalized schema for artist, song, and genre data received from the API, improving query flexibility and reducing data redundancy.
+This involved creating lookup tables (Artists, Songs, Genres) and a junction table (MusicGenres).

 Advanced SQL Views: Crafting complex SQL views with window functions (LAG), date manipulation (DATE), subqueries (NOT EXISTS), and conditional logic (CASE) to derive meaningful analytical metrics like rank changes and handle specific data filtering requirements (e.g., the 'Music' genre).